-The main difference between the two is the addition of NFC on the 8T.
-In every other department they are the same exact phone.
-Cameras are one of its biggest features.
-With it supporting a quad camera setup.
-The main sensor is a 48MP with an f/1.8 aperture, an 8Mp ultra-wide-angle camera with a 120-degree field-of-view, a 2MP depth sensor and last but not least another 2MP macro lens.
+The main difference between the two is the addition of NFC on the Redmi Note 8T.
+In every other department, they are the same phone.
+Cameras are one of its most significant features, with it supporting a quad camera setup.
+The primary sensor is a 48MP with an f/1.8 aperture an 8Mp ultra-wide-angle camera with a 120-degree field-of-view.
+A 2MP depth sensor, and last but not least, another 2MP macro lens.
 On the front, there is a teardrop notch with a 13MP camera.

-For the display, The Note 8T comes with an FHD+ 6.3-inch IPS LCD panel, covered by Gorilla Glass 5 front and back.
-Because of the IPS display the fingerprint is mounted on the back.
+For the display, The Note 8T comes with an FHD+ 6.3-inch IPS LCD panel.
+This panel will be covered by Gorilla Glass 5 front and back.
+Because of the IPS display, the fingerprint is mounted on the back.

-After that, the phone will launch across all Europe and will also get two more versions – a cheaper 3/32GB one for €179 and a more premium 4/128GB one for €249.
+After that, the phone will launch across all Europe and get two more versions – a cheaper 3/32GB one for €179 and a more premium 4/128GB one for €249.